pfsense/docs/source/packages/nut-package.rst

 Troubleshooting
 ---------------

-The package does not have a lot of input validation in the GUI.
-If NUT will not start after configuration, check the System log (**Status > System Logs**) for log entries starting with ``nut:``.
+The package does not have a lot of input validation in the webGUI.
+If NUT will not start after configuration, check the System log from the pfSense® webGUI from **Status > System Logs**) for log entries starting with ``nut:``.
 The culprit is likely explained there, such as selecting a cable for a driver type that does not need (nor permit) the cable selection.

 If the system log doesn't offer adequate information, such as simply logging::